 2014 - YWCA opens Lynn's Place, (formerly named Betty House).

-Now in its fifth decade, YWCA Yellowknife continues to answer to the community's call for help by providing an array of services to women, children and families.
+Now in its fifth decade, YWCA NWT continues to answer to the community's call for help by providing an array of services to women, children and families.